Questions To Ask When Touring a Potential Assisted Living Facility

 2. What Kind of Training Does Your Team Undergo?

-You want what’s best for yourself, or your aging loved one, which means asking about what type of training staff undergoes in order to work in the community.
-A critical component of happy living is a well-educated and certified staff.
+You want what’s best for yourself or your aging loved one, which means asking about what type of training staff undergoes to work in the community.
+A well-educated and certified staff helps facilitate satisfied and happy living.

 Ask about company compliance standards and whole-person care.
-Listen to what the assisted living team has to say about their philosophy, orientation practices, and evaluations.
-You can also ask about how many staff the community employs, including inquiries regarding the number of team members in each department — whether it be nursing, activities, kitchen, therapy, and more.
+Listen to what the assisted living team has to say about its philosophy, orientation practices, and evaluations.
+You can also ask about the number of team members in each department, such as nursing, social activities, kitchen, therapy, and more.

 3. How Many Residents Do You Have?

-Similarly to getting to know the staff’s capacities, you can ask about how many residents the community has.
-This can point out any red flags that may emerge in facilities with too little staff and too many residents.
+Similarly to getting to know the staff’s capacities, you can ask about the community’s number of residents.
+This can point out any red flags that may emerge in facilities with too few staff and too many residents.

 4. Do You Have Staff on-Site 24/7?